Marine Directorate: Director's Office

-Compliance (MSC)
+Compliance

 The Compliance division monitors and enforces marine and sea fishing laws in Scottish waters.
 It reports as appropriate to the Scottish prosecuting authorities and provides intelligence on fishing activity in the seas around Scotland.

-Science (MSS)
+Science

-Marine Scotland's Science division undertakes research and provides scientific and technical advice to the Scottish Government (and the UK and European Union authorities) on a number of marine and fisheries issues including aquaculture and fish health, freshwater fisheries, sea fisheries and the marine ecosystem in Scotland's seas.
+The Marine Directorate's Science division undertakes research and provides scientific and technical advice to the Scottish Government (and the UK and European Union authorities) on a number of marine and fisheries issues including aquaculture and fish health, freshwater fisheries, sea fisheries and the marine ecosystem in Scotland's seas.

 Marine Planning & Policy (MPP)

-Marine Scotland's Planning & Policy division covers three main policy areas and the Licensing Operations Team (LOT).
+The Marine Directorate's Planning & Policy division covers three main policy areas and the Licensing Operations Team (LOT).